aeraki-mesh/website/content/en/docs/v1.0/tutorials/local-rate-limit.md

 ...
 ```

-## Restrict the flow of inbound requests to services by condition
+## Rate limiting of inbound requests to services by condition

-Aeraki supports multiple rate limiting rules for services based on conditions to meet fine-grained flow restriction requirements.
+Aeraki supports multiple rate limiting rules for services based on conditions to meet fine-grained rate limiting requirements.
 For example, grouping requests by user or pair of interfaces and setting different rate limiting rules for each group.

-The matching conditions for grouped flow restriction are the same as those for routing, and any attributes that can be extracted from the request packet can be used for the matching conditions of the rate limiting rule.
+The matching conditions for grouped rate limiting are the same as those for routing, and any attributes that can be extracted from the request packet can be used for the matching conditions of the rate limiting rule.

-For example, the following rules set different flow restrictions for the sayHello and ping interfaces.
+For example, the following rules set different rate limiting for the sayHello and ping interfaces.

 ```yaml
 apiVersion: metaprotocol.aeraki.io/v1alpha1